Debdutta-Panda/J3/README.md

 ## Improve HomePage and its viewModel

 Let's suppose we will have a textField, a button and a text in home page.
-The plan is to type in the textfield, whatever in textField it will be shown in txt
+The plan is to type in the textfield, whatever in textField it will be shown in the text below the button with a prefix, and whenever the button will be clicked we will go back to splash(sounds absurd though).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk2OTE0OTkwLC0xODA3ODI2NTg4LDcyMj
+eyJoaXN0b3J5IjpbLTE0MDk1OTgxNTMsLTE4MDc4MjY1ODgsNz
-kxODQ3NCwtMTg3MzA2MDYyNywtMzk1NjUwNDA2LC0xOTM2OTU1
+IyOTE4NDc0LC0xODczMDYwNjI3LC0zOTU2NTA0MDYsLTE5MzY5
-MzUxLC0yMDg0OTY3NTU1LC03OTMwOTY3M119
+NTUzNTEsLTIwODQ5Njc1NTUsLTc5MzA5NjczXX0=
 -->